Senior Lecturer and Exercise Science Course Coordinator

 |Fax||+ 61 3 6324 3658|

-James is the unit coordinator for the units CXA237-Exercise Physiology and Nutrition, CXA304-Scientific Principles of Strength and Conditioning, CXA314 Assessment and Prescription for Strength and Conditioning, CXA402 Injury Prevention and Management, and CXA404-Practicum in Exercise Science 1.
-He also teaches in the units CXA308-Exercise Assessment and Prescription, CXA403-Directed Study in Exercise Science CXA438-Clinical Exercise Physiology.
-James contributes to the multi-member teaching teams that provide lectures, tutorials and practical classes in Anatomy, Physiology and Bioscience for undergraduate exercise science, biomedical science, nursing, human movement and health science students.
+Dr Fell is the unit coordinator for the units Exercise Physiology and Nutrition (CXA237), Scientific Principles of Strength and Conditioning (CXA304), Assessment and Prescription for Strength and Conditioning (CXA314), Injury Prevention and Management (CXA402), and Practicum in Exercise Science 1(CXA404).
+He also teaches in the units Exercise Assessment and Prescription (CXA308), Directed Study in Exercise Science (CXA403) and Clinical Exercise Physiology (CXA438).
+He contributes to the multi-member teaching teams that provide lectures, tutorials and practical classes in Anatomy, Physiology and Bioscience for undergraduate exercise science, biomedical science, nursing, human movement and health science students.

-Although he has a broad range of research interests his passion lies in improving athletic performance through training and dietary modulation.
-He is works within the ‘Exercise’ and ‘SPORT’ groups in HLS.
+Although Dr Fell has a broad range of research interests, his passion lies in improving athletic performance through training and dietary modulation.
+Specifically, he works within the 'Exercise' and 'SPORT' groups in the School of Human Life Sciences.
 Present topics of particular interest include the growing area of multisport adventure racing and in particular how compression clothing, gluten free diets and nutrition for recovery might impact upon performance.
-He currently has research links with the Tasmanian Institute of Sport, Menzies Research Institute and the Australian Institute of Sport.
+He currently has research links with the Tasmanian Institute of Sport, Menzies Research Institute, German Sports University (Cologne), and the Australian Institute of Sport.

 Authorised by the Head of Human Life Sciences